chibicode/react-functional-css-protips/README.md

 #### The `cn` function and virtual classes

-The `cn` function, which you can implement quickly, will convert those virtual classes to functional classes.
+The `cn` function will convert pre-defined virtual classes to functional classes.
+Here's a simple implementation:

 ```js
 // cn.js